-Avoiding singular solutions: the likelihood can go to ∞ if the determinant of the covariance matrix for any component goes to zero (e.g., if any individual $\sigma{ii} \to 0$).
+Avoiding singular solutions: the likelihood can go to $\infty$ if the determinant of the covariance matrix for any component goes to zero (e.g., if any individual $\sigma{ii} \rightarrow 0$ ).
 This typically doesn't happen for small values of K on these data sets but can start to happen for larger K. You will need to implement some scheme to prevent such singular (and useless) solutions, especially for the BIC part of the assignment where you will be fitting larger K values.
-One somewhat ad hoc workaround (that works well in practice) is to constrain all covariance diagonal terms during the M-step to be greater than some small threshold ε (e.g., 10^{-4} times the variance for that dimension, as calculated on the whole data).
-A simple way to do this is to calculate the Σ 's in the standard M-step manner and then to check each diagonal entry: if any are less than the small threshold, then replace them with the threshold.
+One somewhat ad hoc workaround (that works well in practice) is to constrain all covariance diagonal terms during the M-step to be greater than some small threshold $\epsilon$ (e.g., $10^{-4}$ times the variance for that dimension, as calculated on the whole data).
+A simple way to do this is to calculate the $\Sigma$ 's in the standard M-step manner and then to check each diagonal entry: if any are less than the small threshold, then replace them with the threshold.

-(A more principled way to handle solutinos is to do MAP estimation with EM rather than ML estimation, particularly for the covariance matrices (additional details provided in Murphy Book 1 (2022), Chapter 8.7.3.4.
-However, for simplicity, in this homework you can use the more ad hoc approach described above).
+(A more principled way to handle solutions is to do MAP estimation with EM rather than ML estimation, particularly for the covariance matrices (additional details provided in Murphy Book 1 (2022), Chapter 8.7.3.4.
+However, for simplicity, and to ensure that everyone gets the same numerical results, in this homework you can use the more ad hoc approach described above).